Zinc Saves Kids

 It Takes Little to Save A Child’s Life:

-Each year, 200,000 children under the age of five are at risk of dying due to zinc deficiency, and many who survive suffer lifelong repercussions from early childhood micronutrient deficiencies.
+Each year, nearly 400 million children under the age of five are at risk of complications related to zinc deficiency.
+Those who survive may suffer lifelong repercussions from early childhood micronutrient deficiencies.

 50 cents for a 10-14 day course of zinc tablets to treat acute diarrhea.